Audiologists are they salesmen or professionals?

 Connect Hearing is owned by Sonova, a Swiss holding company that owns several hearing aid manufacturers like Canadian Unitron and Phonak from Switzerland, plus distributors and retail operations such as Connect Hearing.
 Connect Hearing represents all brands, although they recommended both Unitron and Phonak to me.

-Unlike the previous sole practitioner, the audiologist at Connect Hearing seemed professional, caring and attentive to my needs and questions.
+This company bought the audiologist I used 8 years ago and all new staff were in the office.
+The audiologist at Connect Hearing seemed professional, caring and attentive to my needs and questions.
 I discussed my need to listen to and perform music with the hearing aids.
 The audiologist was all ears, as it were.

+She understood the funding and facilitated the process with the government.
 In took three meetings for the hearing test, discussion of models, and taking of molds for my ears.

 When I went for the fitting of the actual hearing aids, things fell off the rails because the reality was nothing close to the advertisement.